gontroller/gontroller/README.md

     },
     currentOccupation: ["CEO at DevSign", "Full Stack Developer"],
     challenge: "I'm building the future of web development",
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "There are two ways to write error-free programs; only the third one works",
+    // Unique identifiers
+    signature: "gontroller.dev",
+    timestamp: "2024-01-15",
+    version: "2.0.0"
+};
 ```